 How To Protect Furniture From Dogs

 If you have the great fortune of sharing your life with a canine and don’t have a strict “keep the dog off the couch” policy, the need to protect your furniture is a foregone conclusion.
 You’re long familiar with the tell-tale signs she’s been on the sofa (or the bed, or your favorite over-stuffed chair).
-The evidence she leaves behind is usually benign: maybe a little dirt or a few tufts of dog hair you can vacuum away without much fuss.
+The evidence she leaves behind when she trades her dog bed for your bed or sofa is usually benign: maybe a little dirt or a few tufts of dog hair you can vacuum away without much fuss.

 Occasionally it’s worse—she may have availed herself of the sofa before you had a chance to swab her muddy paws when she came in from the rain, and now cleanup requires some elbow grease.
 Or worst of all: you’ve returned home from an outing to find your dog chewed everything within muzzle reach—sofa eviscerated and its stuffing scattered, or the appealing leg of your prized Morris chair reduced to splinters.
 (Your dog is also at risk of harm in these scenarios.)